tlewowski/zurvan/README.md

 #### `zurvan.withDefaultConfiguration()`

 Returns a new library object (new `zurvan` instance) with modified default configuration.
 This means that after calling `.withDefaultConfiguration`, there are two instances of `zurvan`.
-However, they cannot be used in parallel, i.e. only one of them may intercept timers at the same time.
+However, they should not be used in parallel, i.e. only one of them should intercept timers at the same time.
+If another one already does, promise returned by `interceptTimers` will be rejected.

 Configuration options are described in <a href="doc/configuration.md">configuration documentation</a>.
 #### `zurvan.forwardTimeToNextTimer()`